Compound

 The average person spends 9 hours a day staring at screens, every day of their life.

-After all, Millennials and GenZs are already unusually captivated by health hacks like sauna clubs, cutting down drinking, tracking health data with wearables, sugar-free / protein-rich, etc., etc. And, mental health is permanently squarely in the zeitgeist.
+More broadly, Millennials and GenZs are already unusually captivated by health hacks like cutting down drinking, tracking health data with wearables, sugar-free / protein-rich, etc., etc.

 The problem is that a modern computing device has become existentially important to navigating the modern world.
 Imagine spending a whole day in NYC without a phone.
 No Ubers, Citi bike, no Google Maps or directions, no important calls/texts, etc. It’s not really possible even if all you want to do is go to the park for a day.